splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 get a chance to run its own exception handler.

-Blocked issues remain open until an operator resolves the cause and explicitly authorizes another queue attempt.
+Blocked issues remain open until an operator resolves the cause and explicitly authorizes another queue attempt, unless a later drain finds a newer connector version on Splunkbase and evicts the stale item automatically.
 An operator must not retry the multipart POST directly.

 ## Configuration